Denegal/Opslog/docs/.build/html/_sources/Usage.rst.txt

 The management arguments are::

   --export FILENAME     Export the current log
+  --merge File1 File2   Merge multiple log files together into one

-Note: The FILENAME can be given in absolute or relative path.
+Note: The files can be given in absolute or relative path.
 If no path is specified the file will output to the current directory.

+Note 2: The merge command can accept any number of log files.
+It will first check to ensure all supplied files are in the correct format, and then ask for the output log name before merging.

 Output Arguments
 ================